 Put on low heat and add back your meat and moulded egusi stirring together for some minutes.

 Turn off the heat.
 Okoho Soup is ready!!!!!!!!

 Serve with any swallow of your choice preferably pounded yam.

 Okoho is quite slippery if it’s your first time you have to eat with patience or tell your Idoma friend to teach you.

-Okoho aids microbial activities which may cure a lot of sexually transmitted infection that could be said to be liable for infertility…no wonder the Idoma people are fertile.
+Okoho aids microbial activities which may cure a lot of sexually transmitted infections that could be said to be liable for infertility…no wonder the Idoma people are so fertile!

-I am thinking you will agree with me when I say “A meal that is not only nutritious but also tasty, sums up to a perfect meal”.
-No wonder its so special to the Idoma people!
+I am thinking you will agree with me when I say “A meal that is not only nutritious but also tasty, sums up a perfect meal”.
+No wonder it’s so special to the Idoma people!
 I can’t wait to hear all about your experience when you try it out!